Spaceface16518/rust-gi/README.md

 Download a pre-built binary for your platform (if one is available) from the [Releases page](https://github.com/Spaceface16518/rust-gi/releases) of this repository.

 You can also build it from source code.
-It is preferable to have `rustup` to manage `rustc` version, but this application has been tested and found compatible with `rustc` version(s)
+You will need Rust to build it, which you can install [here](https://www.rust-lang.org/tools/install).
+If this build is passing, this application has been tested and found compatible with `rustc` version(s)

  - 1.31.1
  - 1.31.0